stepanzabelin/clirio/README.md

 }
 ```

-3. Configure a base class
+3. Configure the main class

 ```ts
 import { Clirio } from 'clirio';